Skip to main content

 Area is the amount of space inside a flat shape.
 Students measure area using unit squares, which are same-size squares that tile a shape without gaps or overlaps.

 Counting unit squares helps students see area as a collection of equal spaces.
+Instead of thinking area is just a rule to memorize, students can picture the inside of a rectangle being covered by little equal pieces.

 Example A rectangle covered by 12 unit squares has an area of 12 square units.